 Understanding the Role of the Grand Jury

-An experienced Texas DWI lawyer should explain how you may be able to challenge your charges through the grand jury process.
+An experienced Fort Worth DWI lawyer should explain how you may be able to challenge your charges through the grand jury process.
 A grand jury is a panel of citizens charged with reviewing evidence and determining if a criminal case exists.
 If you have been charged with Intoxication Assault, your DWI attorney should review the evidence thoroughly to determine if evidence should be submitted to the grand jury to fight your case.

 For example, if the evidence shows that someone was injured but the DWI crash report indicated that the injury was caused by the victim running into the street, this information could be used to show the driver's intoxication was not the legal cause of the injury.
 In this situation, the charges could be reduced to a lesser charge of DWI.